 (4) No act or omission of a person acting in place of another under this section shall be questioned on the ground that the occasion for the acting had not arisen or had ceased.

-[Section 11 amended by No. 6 of 1998 s.
+[Section 11 amended: No. 6 of 1998 s.
 8.]

 12. Relationship to Public Service